JoseExposito/vulkan-tutorial/README.md

  - Wrap them in a shader module, a small structure that wraps the binary data.
  - Wrap the shader module in VkPipelineShaderStageCreateInfo structure, with information about the stage and the shader main function.

+### Pipeline fixed-function stages

+There are 3 stages in the pipeline that allow to tweak their operations using parameters but, unlike the programable stages, the way they work is predefined.

+These stages are: Input assembler, rasterization and color blending.

+The parameters that can be configured are:

+ - Vertex input: Describes the format of the vertex data passed to the vertex shader.
+ - Input assembly: Describes what kind of geometry will be drawn from the vertices (points, lines, triangles and line/triangle strips) and if primitive restart should be enabled (when reusing vertices using strips, for example, using the last vertex of a line as the first one of the next, it allows to break this chain using an special value).
+ - Viewport: Region of the framebuffer to be rendered.
+ - Scissors: Area within the viewport to be rendered.
+ - Rasterizer: The rasterizer discretizes primitives into fragments.
+Parameters such as polygon mode (fill, line or point) or line width can be configured.
+ - Multisampling: Configures anti-aliasing.
+ - Color blending: Describes how colors returned by the fragment shader should be mixed.
+ - Pipeline layout: Describes the layout of the shader uniforms